Hollywood Music in Media Award for Best Original Song in a TV Show/Limited Series

 The Hollywood Music in Media Award for Best Original Song – TV Show/Mini Series is one of the awards given annually to people working in the television industry by the Hollywood Music in Media Awards (HMMA).
-It is presented to the lyricists, musicians and performers who have crafter the best "original" song, specifically for a television series or miniseries.
+It is presented to the lyricists, musicians and performers who have crafted the best "original" song, specifically for a television series or miniseries.
 The award was first given in 2015, during the sixth annual awards.